Women's Job Satisfaction

 Crowdsourced Employer Benefits

 How do women feel about working at MetLife?
 0% think they are treated fairly and equally to men.
 25% would recommend MetLife to other women, and women have a job satisfaction rating of 3.5 out of 5.
 What are the benefits at MetLife?
-MetLife offers 10 weeks of paid maternity leave, healthcare, flextime, 401-k matching.
+MetLife offers 10 weeks of paid maternity leave, 26 weeks of unpaid maternity leave, healthcare, flextime, 401-k matching.
 These benefits are based on tips anonymously submitted by MetLife employees.

 https://fairygodboss.com/company-overview/metlife3.5 stars, based on 4 reviews Company Website